JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 )
 ```

-Pairs will be used a lot in data manipulation and data visualization since both `DataFrames.jl` (@sec:dataframes) or `Plots.jl` (@sec:DataVisualizationPlots) main functions depends on `Pair` as type arguments.
+Pairs will be used a lot in data manipulation and data visualization since both `DataFrames.jl` (@sec:dataframes) or `Makie.jl` (@sec:DataVisualizationMakie) main functions depends on `Pair` as type arguments.

 ### Dict {#sec:dict}